HankB/Fun_with_rusqlite/w3resource/README.md

 And what I want.
 The key for unpacking the structure is in <https://doc.rust-lang.org/rust-by-example/custom_types/structs.html?search=non_snake_case> (search for "Destructure the point using a `let` binding".)
 Eureka!

 Now...
 Can I return a collection of `struct Conf` from a function that queries the database?
 I hope so.
+Yes, solution kindly provided by Redditor /u/forfd688 at <https://old.reddit.com/r/learnrust/comments/1jhijkn/how_can_i_fix_this_to_provide_access_to_a/?> The solution is to pass an empty Vec<> in which `query_config()` can store results.

+## Done, almost

+I also need to provide a way to query the database for specific MAC addresses.
+That's done and working.